-The major constituent units of the first two years (the first four semesters) of the Honours course are: (1) mathematical methods, (2) statistical methods, (3) microeconomic theory, and (4) macroeconomic theory.
+The major constituent units of the first two years (the first four semesters) of the Honours course are: (1) Mathematical Methods, (2) Statistical Methods, (3) Microeconomic Theory, and (4) Macroeconomic Theory.
 Semesters 5 and 6 in the third year build on the techniques developed over the first two years.
 Compulsory courses in these semesters include the Indian Economy and Development Economics.
-The student has also to choose two optional papers in economics in the fifth semester and two more in the sixth semester.
-The range of options for these papers is wide, and includes international economics, public economics, the economics of health and education, environmental economics, financial economics, money and finance, and applied econometrics, as well as more advanced courses in microeconomic and macroeconomic theory.
+The student has to also choose two optional papers in Economics in the fifth semester and two more in the sixth semester.
+The range of options for these papers is wide, and includes International Economics, Public Economics, the Economics of Health and Education, Environmental Economics, Financial Economics, Money and Finance, and Applied Econometrics, as well as more advanced courses in Microeconomic and Macroeconomic Theory.
 Full details of the course structure are available on the College website.

 A significant proportion of the graduating class pursues higher studies in Economics in India or abroad.
-There is a very distinguished list of former students of Economics in the College who have gone on to senior positions as economists in Government, in the World Bank or Asian Development Bank, the IMF and so on; many are in teaching positions at Universities in India (the Delhi School of Economics, Indian Statistical Institute, JNU, etc.) or abroad (Oxford, Cambridge, Columbia, Cornell, Carnegie-Mellon, Brown, Michigan, the London School of Economics-the list is very long).
+There is a very distinguished list of former students of Economics in the College who have gone on to senior positions as economists in Government, in the World Bank or Asian Development Bank, the International Monetary Fund and so on; many are in teaching positions at Universities in India (the Delhi School of Economics, Indian Statistical Institute, Jawaharlal Nehru University, etc.) or abroad (Oxford, Cambridge, Columbia, Cornell, Carnegie-Mellon, Brown, Michigan, the London School of Economics-the list is very long).
 But it is far from the case that studying Economics in St. Stephen's College leads only to academic or research careers.
 A very large number of students have chosen careers in the civil services and some have reached the highest levels of policy making in the government as officers or ministers.
-Many students go on to do management studies at one or the other of the business schools, and thence to the corporate sector.
+Many students go on to do Management Studies at one or the other of the business schools, and thence to the corporate sector.
 A very large number of top executives of leading multinational companies and many captains of Indian industry studied Economics at St. Stephen's College.
 Many former students have distinguished themselves in the field of Law.
 A fair proportion of students get jobs immediately after the undergraduate degree in a variety of private sector firms and in the print and electronic media.

-3.3 B. A. (Honours) ENGLISH
+3.3 B.A.
+(HONOURS) ENGLISH